Get properly better or face the possibility of becoming a chronic pain sufferer.

 And so it is.
 Be wise.

-But brought up in the medical world, she's been taught that doctors know everything and if they say there's nothing wrong, then there's nothing wrong.
-Bullshit, right!
+But brought up in the medical world, she's been taught that doctors know everything and if they say there's nothing wrong, then there she must be a psychosomatic case.
 Trust your own instincts and get properly better.
 Regular exercises will be a part of it.

 Have you enjoyed reading pages like Get properly better at Chiropractic Help?
 Then you'll certainly enjoy my third book of Chiropractic anecdotes.
 Walk with me through the polders of Holland and meet a very different people.
 See what Chiropractic could do for you and your family and friends.
 Stones in my Clog is only $2.99 on Kindle, or the Kindle app on your computer or smartphone.
 No more wasted hours standing in queues and travelling on planes and trains.